logo

 ALL([table])

-When you need to always get the total column value, putting ALL in the expression will ensure that filters or slicers are ignored and your measure returns the grand total across all rows within the column.
+When you always need the total column value, ALL ensures that filters or slicers are ignored and your measure returns the grand total across all rows, regardless of what the user has selected on the page.

-In this CALCULATE expression, ALL ensures that you see the total sales amount globally, even if the user applies a filter to a specific region or product.
-Useful if you want to show it as a KPI card or use it in another expression that must have the global value.
+Inside a CALCULATE expression, ALL ensures you always see the total global sales amount even when the user filters to a specific region or product.
+Useful for KPI cards or as the denominator in a percentage-of-total measure.

 DAX measure with ALL example in Power BI